-If in the event of your death, you leave Qualifying Children, pensions equal to one quarter of the pension payable to your Qualifying Spouse (or which would have been payable if you had left a Qualifying Spouse at the time of your death) would be payable to a maximum number of two Qualifying Children.
+If in the event of your death you leave Qualifying Children, pensions based on one-quarter of the pension payable to your Qualifying Spouse (or which would have been payable if you had left a Qualifying Spouse at the time of your death) would be payable to a maximum of two Qualifying Children.
 The ULPF Trustee Board has discretion to increase this benefit if you leave Qualifying Children but no Qualifying Spouse.